carlnotsagan/ast400a/syllabus.md

-#ASTR 400A: Theoretical Astrophysics - Fall 2025
+# ASTR 400A: Theoretical Astrophysics - Fall 2025
+-

+_The theory of stellar structure and evolution, star formation, and planet formation._

+-

-# Description of the course
+## Description of the course

 The main topic of the course is stellar structure, a field of astronomy that brings together many different branches of physics (hydrodynamics,